lsst-dm/alert_database_ingester/README.md

 optional arguments:
-  -h, --help            show this help message and exit --gcp-project GCP_PROJECT
+  -h, --help            show this help message and exit --endpoint-url ENDPOINT_URL
-                        when using the google-cloud backend, the name of the GCP project (default: alert-stream) --gcp-bucket GCP_BUCKET
+                        when using a remote bucket, the url where the bucket is located.
-                        when using the google-cloud backend, the name of the Google Cloud Storage bucket (default: rubin-alert-archive) --kafka-host KAFKA_HOST
+  --kafka-host KAFKA_HOST
-                        kafka host with alert data (default: alertbroker- scratch.lsst.codes) --kafka-topic KAFKA_TOPIC
+                        kafka host with alert data (default: usdf-alert-stream-dev.lsst.cloud:9094) --kafka-topic KAFKA_TOPIC
-                        name of the Kafka topic with alert data (default: alerts) --kafka-group KAFKA_GROUP
+                        name of the Kafka topic with alert data (default: alerts-simulated) --kafka-group KAFKA_GROUP
                         Name of a Kafka Consumer group to run under (default: alertdb-ingester)